 Still, when I analyze the time we have left, the days to create more memories, and arms filled with daily hugs, plus the moments left to sit side-by-side sharing our lives I come face-to-face with reality.
 They will leave!

 This year, we are going to Cedar Point -the roller coaster capitol of the world (or so I am told) not because Bob and I are interested in riding roller coasters (we’re not) but it’s what the girls want to do.

-It won’t be the four of us, and we aren’t taking the grandchildren, this time we’ve invited the boyfriends.
+It won’t be the four of us, and we aren’t taking the grandchildren.
+We’ve invited the boyfriends.
 Are we crazy?
 No. We want our girls to join us on vacation.
-We could go somewhere ‘we’ enjoy, without them, but time has become precious and if we leave those boys behind the girls won’t go or, we can force the issue and listen to a non-stop barrage of boredom.
+We could go somewhere ‘we’ enjoy, without them, but time has become precious and if we leave those boys behind the girls won’t go or, we could force the issue and listen to a non-stop barrage of boredom.
 The mathematics simplified: x-2=2 (x being 6), and the two, isn’t the girls going without us.

 Four days, six people, three dogs, two cars and two hotel rooms with four tickets to cedar point -$$$.
 What will Bob and I do once the children are riding speed demons -not much -they spent the money.

 I wish the time we have left, would slow to a crawl.
 I want them to live a full life, experiencing things I only dreamed -college, a career of their passion, plus those I’ve experienced -traveling, marriage, babies (more grandchildren -how will I hold up?), buying your 1st home, becoming a grandma, and growing old.
 But -not yet.